 Home of the greatest Buddha Statue on the island!

-You will most likely only stop here to transit to the nearby historic town of Lugang.
-From Changhua train station, you can easily walk to most of the sights and restaurants introduced on this page.
+From Changhua train station, you can easily walk to most of the sights and restaurants introduced on this page, so you don’t really need to worry about transportation.
+A taxi ride across the city shouldn’t exceed 150NT$.

 Mt.
 Bagua and the Great Buddha Statue